Garmin Fenix 5S Plus Review

 - WiFi can be used to upload completed workout files or stream music

 - Bluetooth enables a smart connection to Garmin Connect Mobile on your smartphone and then to upload workout data – but also to receive call and app notifications from the smartphone.
-Many other smart features exist, such as music control for music on your smartphone and pre-canned answers to SMS messages.
+Many other smart features exist, such as music control for the music on your smartphone and pre-canned answers to SMS messages.

 - Bluetooth sensors can be connected simultaneously with ANT+ sensors